Hasselt University on Overleaf

 Claim your Overleaf Professional upgrade by signing up (or signing in) below.
 You’ll need to link your account to your Hasselt University single sign on.

-Join a community of over 781 authors at Hasselt University
+Join a community of authors at Hasselt University

 Welcome to the quick start guide to Overleaf.
 We've put together some useful resources and links in the sections below, and if you have any questions about how to get started please let us know and we'll be happy to help!